malusamayo/notebooks-analysis/README.md

 # notebooks-analysis

-A tool for generating documentation information for jupyter notebooks via program analysis & synthesis.
+A tool for generating documentation for jupyter notebooks via program analysis & synthesis.

 ## How to use the tool
 1. Run `npm install` and `npm run build`